basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 riak-admin bucket-type activate map_bucket
 ```

-To check whether activation has been successful, simply use the same `bucket-type status` command detailed above.
+To check whether activation has been successful, simply use the same `bucket-type status` command shown above.

 ## Usage Examples